CONTEXT

 - Rank and present options

-- Attribute and update the calendar
+- Auto update the calendar

 PROCESS